-Prospective parents are defined in the Childcare Act 2006 as a pregnant woman or any other person who is likely to become, or is planning to become, a parent.
+Prospective parents are defined as a pregnant woman or any other person who is likely to become, or is planning to become, a parent.

 Transition is used to describe the natural progression of a child or young person through a number of stages as they grow and develop.
 Often, they will also be expected to cope with changes such as movement from primary to secondary school and for children with disabilities or chronic ill health, from Children's to Adult Services.